christoph-fricke/openapi-msw/README.md

 npm i -D openapi-msw
 ```

-This package has a peer-dependency to MSW **v2**.
-There is no plan to provide
+This package has a peer dependency on MSW **v2**, which you must install as
-backwards compatibility for MSW v1.
+well.
+There are no plans to provide backward compatibility for MSW v1.

 ## Usage Guide